-There isn’t, unfortunately, one definition for what a high risk environment looks like as each country’s context and level of freedom is different.
-The CIVICUS Monitor says that “When civic space is open, citizens and civil society organisations are able to organise, participate and communicate without hindrance.”
+There isn’t, unfortunately, one definition for what a high-risk environment looks like as each country’s context and level of freedom is different.
+The CIVICUS Monitor says, “When civic space is open, citizens and civil society organisations are able to organise, participate and communicate without hindrance.”

-Recent conversations at CampaignCon with campaigners from Sudan and Somalia–both high risk situations–uncovered important insights into facing challenging, often personally threatening, circumstances.
-Common tactics that emerged include: in-depth contextual analysis, responding and adapting rapidly to changing circumstances, working closely with communities and letting them lead, and using media lightly.
+Conversations at CampaignCon 2017 with campaigners from Sudan and Somalia–both high-risk situations–uncovered important insights into facing challenging, often personally threatening, circumstances.
+Common tactics that emerged include:

 Invest in analysis